danielkrupinski/Osiris/README.md

 ## Getting started

 ### Prerequisites
-Microsoft Visual Studio 2017 15.9.7 and Windows SDK 10.0.17763.0 (10.0.17134.0 or lower should work too but requires change in project settings) are required in order to compile Osiris.
+Microsoft Visual Studio 2019 16.0.0 and Windows SDK 10.0 are required in order to compile Osiris.
 If you don't have ones, you can download VS [here](https://visualstudio.microsoft.com/) (Windows SDK is installed during Visual Studio Setup).
-Project will be upgraded to Visual Studio 2019 after it's launch April 2nd.

 ### Cloning
 The very first step in order to compile Osiris is to clone this repo from GitHub to your local computer.
 Git is required to step futher, if not installed download it [here](https://git-scm.com).
 Open git bash / git cmd / cmd and enter following command: